 - Curriculum Areas have posted onto B&FC’s social media platforms, such as Facebook and Twitter video updates, messages, useful tips, links and competitions

-- B&FC’s Employability Coaches have continued to contact students to check that everything is going well and they have everything they need to develop their skills, knowledge and understanding
+- B&FC’s Progress Coaches have continued to contact students to check that everything is going well and they have everything they need to develop their skills, knowledge and understanding

 - Our Students’ Union have produced an on-line enrichment programme.
 Here, students can engage in competitions, communicate with their friends and show case any volunteering activities they have undertaken in the community.

 - B&FC’s Student Support team has continued to provide a high level of study support for students